esl/elixirconf-us/_participants/anna-sherman.md

 linkedin: /in/anna-sherman-54289372/

 ---
 Anna is a functional developer and team lead at Zillion, an insurtech startup that makes it easy to protect the things you love.
-She is the Chair of ChaTech Women and Secretary of the Board of Directors for ChaTech.
-Anna is also an organiser for two developer meetups in Chattanooga -include(Chatt), formerly CodeXX, and Chadev.

-Anna can also be found helping out with Carbon Five Hack Nights, Programming Interview Practice, and ChaJS.
-She has a passion for helping learners find their way in their developer journey.
-Anna also enjoys painting along with Bob Ross and spending time with her husband and dog.
+Outside of work, Anna’s all about her family—she has two young kids and a husband she enjoys biking, swimming, and eating ice cream with.
+She also loves playing Pokémon TCG and practices yoga to stay chill and energized.